Nick Lashaway

 Nick Lashaway (March 24, 1988 – May 8, 2016) was an American actor.

 He was best known for his roles on The X-Files, Girls, and The 40-Year-Old Virgin.
 He appeared in The Last Song opposite Miley Cyrus, portraying the leader of a gang of thugs who hustle money from beach carnival crowds through spectacular fire-juggling performances.
 He played Brandon O'Neil in Wes Craven's 2010 film My Soul to Take, opposite Max Thieriot.
+He also had a part in The Office, an American sitcom as a telemarketer.

 Death

-Lashaway died in a three-car crash on May 8, 2016 in Framingham, Massachusetts.
+Lashaway died in a three-car crash on May 8, 2016, in Framingham, Massachusetts.